Send Sensor Data to a Web Server via ESP8266

 Server-Side Code (PHP)

-The following PHP script receives JSON data from the ESP8266 and processes it securely:
+This PHP script securely receives and processes the JSON data from the ESP8266:

 <?php